cvxpy/cvxpy/README.md

 print risk.value
 ```

-The default solver is [ECOS](http://github.com/ifa-ethz/ecos), though [CVXOPT](http://abel.ee.ucla.edu/cvxopt/) is used for problems that [ECOS](http://github.com/ifa-ethz/ecos) cannot solve.
+The default solver is [ECOS](http://github.com/ifa-ethz/ecos), though [CVXOPT](http://abel.ee.ucla.edu/cvxopt/) and [SCS](http://github.com/cvxgrp/scs) are used for problems that [ECOS](http://github.com/ifa-ethz/ecos) cannot solve.
 You can force CVXPY to use a particular solver:

 ```
 p = Problem(objective, constraints)